wjchan926/DesignTemplates/DesignTemplates/Readme.txt

 	Summary:
 	===============================
-	This Add-in provides Marlin engineers wtih the ability to generate products using a simplified GUI.
+	This Add-in provides Marlin engineers with the ability to generate products using a simplified GUI.
-	After applying some basic parameters from within the GUI, the user can generate engineering draiwngs and models in a fraction of the time it would typically take to model and draw from scratch.
+	After applying some basic parameters from within the GUI, the user can generate engineering drawings and models in a fraction of the time it would typically take to model and draw from scratch.

 	Requirements: